 Dr. Alpert is a board-certified, fellowship-trained orthopedic surgeon who completed his sports medicine fellowship at Harvard/Massachusetts General Hospital.
-He currently cares for student athletes at Judson University, Larkin, Elgin, and Dundee Crown High Schools, as well as the Chicago Inferno Soccer Club.
+He currently cares for student athletes at Judson University, Larkin, Elgin, South Elgin, and Dundee Crown High Schools, as well as the Chicago Inferno Soccer Club.

 Dr. Alpert’s particular specialty is the evaluation and treatment of patients with knee and shoulder pain.
 When conservative measures can be applied successfully to avoid surgery, Dr. Alpert will recommend an individualized treatment plan that may include physical therapy, cortisone injections, lubricant injections, and/or PRP therapy.
 If surgery is determined to be necessary, Dr. Alpert commonly performs the following procedures: